Heisenberg scaling in optical magnetometry with measurement-induced correlations as a quantum resource: Semiclassical model

+This is directly related to the measurement noise in Eq.~\eqref{eq:semiclassicalVariance}, as the Fisher information generator and the polarization operators are determined by $\hat s_{z}$. { Crucially, the calculation of the signal in Eq.~\eqref{eq:signal}, the noise in Eq.~\eqref{eq:semiclassicalVariance}, and the QFI in Eq.~\eqref{sec:quantumFisherInfoAtomSC} have been carried out under the separability assumption in Eq.~\eqref{eq:productAnsatz}, which allows a comparison of these quantities on an equal footing. }

-In Fig.~\ref{figSemiclassicalModel} (b), the polarization rotation $\overline \theta$ abides to the well-known dispersion relation, reflecting the relation between the refractive index and the Faraday effect.
-In Fig.~\ref{figSemiclassicalModel} (c), we depict the variance $\left< \Delta \hat n_{\text{rot},- }^2 (\tau)\right> $ in the rotated measurement frame.
-In the vicinity of $B_{\text{z}}\approx 0$ the variance exhibits a flat minimum, where the minimal value is given by the photon-shot noise.
-For large $\left| B_{\text{z}}\right|$, the variance increases drastically and is dominated by the second and third terms in Eq.~\eqref{eq:semiclassicalVariance}, which scale in the weak pumping regime with $1/\gamma_{\text{P} }$.
-This behavior is a consequence of probabilistic jumps between the eigenstates~\cite{Engelhardt2024c,Engelhardt2025}.
+Figure~\ref{figSemiclassicalModel} depicts these quantities as a function of $\mu B_{\text{z}}$ together with the non-adiabatic evaluation using the full four-level system in Eq.~\eqref{eq:microscopicHamiltonian} (while still invoking the semiclassial approach, see Appendix~\ref{sec:app:semiclassicalModel}).
+In Fig.~\ref{figSemiclassicalModel}(a), the polarization rotation $\overline \theta$ abides to the well-known dispersion relation, reflecting the relation between the refractive index and the Faraday effect.
+In Fig.~\ref{figSemiclassicalModel} (b), the variance $\langle \Delta \hat n_{\text{rot},- }^2 \rangle $ exhibits a flat minimum for $B_{\text{z}}\approx 0$, where the minimal value is close to the photon-shot noise (PSN).
+For large $\left| B_{\text{z}}\right|$, the variance increases drastically and is dominated by the second and third terms in Eq.~\eqref{eq:semiclassicalVariance}, which scale with $1/\gamma_{\text{P} }$ in the weak pumping regime.